Donrwalsh/donrwalsh.github.io/README.md

 Cool, so now I'm getting a failure to find some file/directory when I try to run any `bundle` commands. https://www.jessesquires.com/blog/2020/11/28/how-to-fix-ruby-bundler-errors-on-nearlyfreespeech/ Seems that bundler is still referencing the old version of Ruby after the upgrade.
 Makes sense.
 So I re-ran `>gem install bundler` and then the `>bundle install` followed by `>bundle exec jekyll serve` and we are running!

 So overall, I needed to install the right version of Ruby (2.7.8-1-x64) and then run `>bundle install` followed by `>bundle exec jekyll serve` and boom.
 So that means the stuff above about adding `rexml` and `webrick` appears to be unimportant and so I've removed them.
 Ahh, I bet that I'll find instructions on how to deal with this in a different repo since this is the one that doesn't really get any action.

+Minor thing: An even better command to run is `RUBYOPT='W0' bundle exec jekyll serve` which suppresses the constant warning messages about using the `last` argument as keyword parameters is deprecated.
+I believe this warning message is at the language level because I only use that as a keyword in one place and that's over on the CLRS side of things, so I suspect trying to 'resolve' this isn't going to do much at all.

+## Environment Differences

+So I'm working in this space right now because it's an obvious QoL in my face that I can hit the ground running on.
+I'm dropping notes here because this readme is kinda just a running stream of consciousness right now and will need to be tidied later.
+So actually, let's make a todo for that.
+Cool, added a TODO section.

+Ok, so env differences.
+First off, there is no visual difference between dev and prod.
+So I changed the banner color when we are working with a local environment to make it very obvious.
+Another thing is that the links are standardized which means they always point to the prod version of things (because that's how I arranged it).
+This is an easy fix, and the environment that the app is running on is easily apparent and checkable, so I added some logic to switch which link is being used based on that environment.

+In order for the link switching to work, I need to run things locally a little different.
+For example, I am running both the core donrwalsh.github.io and CLRS locally right now using the current run command which is `RUBYOPT="W0" bundle exec jekyll serve` and it is the same for both.
+This means that both apps are running on port 4000, which technically shouldn't be a problem because despite this there are no overlaps in URLs.
+Even so, only the first one that is running will actually show up locally.
+Unclear why local can't map to a single port when prod does it just fine, but that's alright because with what I'm working on here I can simply establish a slightly different running pattern for locally by assigning ports to each of the sub-repos and having the local dev server map to those locations rather than the prod locations (or an equivalent construction of a URL based on prod principles).
+I will probably set this workspace up with restore terminals to better take advantage of these growing run commands.